sehansen/ramblings/Readme.md

 ## World of Warships Ships

 How much XP do I need to get to unlock the next unlockable ships in World of Warships, a game I play a little bit twice a year.

+## Water Distribution

+The beginnings of the water management parts of a city builder like Sim City 4 or Cities Skylines.
+In this case water pressure and such is also supposed to be needed to be taken into account (sentences, man, they're hard).
+So you'll actually need water towers for their height in the beginning, or maybe you have a hilly area and can build a dam for a reservoir.

+But now it just displays a random, very simple height map with Julia.